SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Godot4.md

 ## Repeating Textures and Normal Textures with CanvasTexture

+> [!NOTE]
+> Starting with SS2D v3.3, edge textures will always be tiled regardless of the `repeat` setting.

-CanvasItem, the base class of Node2D has a Texture section with `repeat`.
+`CanvasItem`, the base class of `Node2D` has a `Texture` section with `repeat`.
 If you aren't using a normal, you can set it here.
 By default, this setting is inherited by children nodes so you could set it on a parent node (assuming all the children need repeating textures or it's easier to disable for a few specific nodes than turn it on for most).

 ![Creating CanvasTexture](imgs/canvas-item-repeat.png)